 We are always encouraged to nurture the love in our relationships but not the desire, according to Esther Perel.
 We are taught that desire is there or it’s not.
 However, that’s not the case.
 The desire can be there to start with but can devolve.
 As a marriage counselor, I want you to know that you have to do something to flame that desire again.
 To have it continue to be there throughout your relationship.
 You have to seek opportunities and take them to do something to nurture the desire.
 Or it may fade away.

-Start Couples Therapy or Marriage Counseling in Florida
+Start Couples Therapy or Meet With a Marriage Counselor in Florida

 You may not have learned how to nurture the desire to reignite the passion that you once had.
 As a couple, you may need support from a couples therapist or a marriage counselor to embrace the novelty and surprise that will help you feel more attracted to each other.
 We are here to help.
 If you’re ready to start your journey: